Which place is cheaper, San Antonio or Dallas?

 When comparing the travel costs between Dallas and San Antonio, we can see that Dallas is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-San Antonio is bigger, and its population is about 4% larger than the population of Dallas.
-When comparing the population of Dallas vs. San Antonio, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Antonio has a larger population, and is about 4% larger than the population of Dallas.
+When comparing the sizes of Dallas and San Antonio, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Dallas and San Antonio.
+Many visitors come to Dallas in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to San Antonio for the music scene and the family-friendly experiences during these months.

 In July, Dallas is generally around the same temperature as San Antonio.
 Daily temperatures in Dallas average around 88°F (31°C), and San Antonio fluctuates around 87°F (31°C).